MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 1. Now that your data is in the correct format, select **Next** > **Load to new table** (or **Next** > **Load to existing table** if you already have a target table).

-1. Use the drop-down menu to select your target table, and then map your columns to the destination columns.
+1. Use the drop-down menu to select your target table, and then map your columns to the destination fields.

    <!--verify screenshot accuracy-->